sobo94/sobo94.github.io/README.md

 	2) Cleaning data using Postal Codes, Timestamp, Address labels and Geolocation.
 	3) Scripts to extract relevant GeoJson polygons using the GeoPandas.
 - Github Pages: For hosting the website with the Flourish Embed.
-- ChatGpt for answering all the mini questions and code snippets.

 ----
 ## E07: Analysis, Thoughts and things I found interesting.